-Hot, dry and dry summer, then came the rain that put the grapes back on top.
+Torrid, dry and dry summer, then the rain came and brought the grapes back on track.
 The fruit develops all in the notes of caramelized fruit, dried fruit: a rich wine.
-If the smell showed us a level of evolution of the perfume, in the mouth it is full, with a tannin over the lines, personality and volume.
+If the sense of smell showed us a level of evolution of the perfume, in the mouth it is full, with an over the top tannin, personality and volume.

 Great harvest, to be marked with golden letters, late spring, with an April frost.
-We arrived in the hot summer with the right rains, a poorly productive harvest with a natural selection of grapes, thanks to a minor load in the plant the grapes were well fed.
+We arrived in the hot summer with the right rains, a not very productive harvest with a natural selection of the grapes, thanks to a lower load on the plant the grapes were well fed.
 Dark fruit and parallel note of aromatic herbs

-Another great vintage, which in AIS are re-evaluating in view of the progression of the first decade of the 2000 years.
-The Sangiovese is robust, it can withstand even the temperature changes as in the vintage 2006, a constant grape variety.
-"In Sangiovese the time of the vineyard is very important, its history" - he says Castellani - "allows regularity, the old vineyard produces less vegetable tannins with more regular ripening: age means quality."
+Another great harvest, which in AIS are revaluing in view of the progression of the first decade of the 2000s.
+Sangiovese is robust, it can also withstand thermal changes as in the 2006 vintage, a constant grape variety.
+“In Sangiovese the time of the vine is very important, its history” - he says Castellani - "allows regularity, the old vineyard produces less vegetable tannins with more regular ripening: age means quality."

 A wine that doses itself in evolution, very slow.
-The first impact in this wine of 12 years is in fact a fresh fruity, blackberry juice.
+The first impact in this 12-year-old wine is in fact a fresh fruity, blackberry juice.
 Long and elegant in the mouth, vigorous tannins, with an important balsamic finish